-Teacher-Preparation Program in Secondary Education
+Teacher-Preparation Program in Secondary Education (STPP)

-This intensive training program is designed for students pursuing a bachelor's degree in the College of Arts and Sciences or Business Administration.
+This intensive training program is designed for students pursuing a bachelor's degree in the College of Arts and Sciences, College of Business Administration, and College of Engineering.
 In addition to education courses, the program includes observations and practice in the classroom under the direct supervision of experienced teachers, and university faculty.

 The Education Program offers the sequence of courses required by the Department of Education of Puerto Rico to obtain Certification as Secondary Level Teacher.
 In order to receive a teaching license, students must present evidence to the Department of Education at the conclusion of the Education Program.
-In addition, students must approve the required teaching certification test offered by the College Entrance Examination Board.
+In addition, students must approve the required teaching certification test offered by the College Board.

-Teacher Preparation Program
+Secondary Teacher Preparation Program